 hour and a half to two hours from Bend

 Proxy Falls is quite possibly the most picturesque place in Oregon, and it’s easily reachable from Bend.
 It’s an easy 1.6-mile trail that brings you to the foot of a majestic cascading waterfall.

-  Since it’s a bit of a drive out for such a short trail, another quick and easy path you could add on while you’re here is Tamolitch Blue Pools.
-It’s only a four-mile hike along the beautiful McKenzie River, which leads you to the Blue Pools.
+Since it’s a bit of a drive out for such a short trail, another quick and easy path you could add on while you’re here is Tamolitch Blue Pool.
+It’s only a four-mile hike along the beautiful McKenzie River, which leads you to the Blue Pool.

-  Speaking of the McKenzie River, just between these two beautiful spots is the McKensie River trail, which is perfect for mountain biking and hikers.
+Speaking of the McKenzie River, just between these two beautiful spots is the McKenzie River trail, which is perfect for mountain biking and hikers.

 Mount Thielsen and Diamond Lake

 You could spend a few days around this area and not get sick of it.
 The hike to Mount Theilsen will be a feat, it’s a hard 9-mile trek, but luckily there’s Diamond Lake just below where you can cool off.

 Take a dip, kayak, paddleboard, fish, or almost any other lake activity you can think of is here.
 Take a wander towards the north, and you’ll have a streak of waterfalls in the Umpqua National Forest to explore, and if you’d like to stay and play, just camp at Diamond Lake.